Concordium/concordium.github.io/source/testnet/guides/accounts-transactions.rst

 .. image:: images/concordium-id/acc12.png
       :width: 32%

 Having decided on an amount, we will now choose the recipient.
-To do this, press the Select **Recient or shield amount** button.
+To do this, press the Select **Recipient or shield amount** button.
 On this page you can search for recipients in your *address book* or add your recipient by scanning the receiving account’s QR code.
 As you can see in the screenshot, we only have one recipient saved, *Example Account 1*.
 Above that, we have the option to *Shield an amount*, but we will get back to that later.
 We will choose *Example Account 1* as our recipient in this example.